mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 It appears that Tailwind (as of this time) uses a sorting algorithm that includes alpha sorting of class names.
 Since 'red' comes after 'green' in an alpha sort, then 'red' still wins.
 The bottom line is that the results of combining classes affecting the same CSS property are **unpredictable**.

-One of the goals of this library is provide hypermedia components with rudamentary base styles but which can be fully customized by sending your own Tailwind classes via props.
+One of the goals of this library is provide hypermedia components with rudamentary base styles that are intended to be fully customized by sending Tailwind classes through props.
 This opens up the vulnerability for unpredictable clashes between the default styling and the props.

 ## The Solution